Papal States under Pope Pius IX: Finance

 The financial administration in the Papal States under Pius IX were increasingly put in the hands of lay persons.
 The budget and financial administration in the Papal States had long been subject to criticism even before Pius IX, and did not end with his papacy.
 In 1850, he created a governmental finance congregation consisting of four lay persons with finance background for the twenty provinces.
 The chronic budget deficit disappeared by 1858.
-There was a steady increase in revenues stemming from the taxation of exports, imports and trade and a decrease in spending especially for the papal army.
+There was a steady increase in revenues stemming from the taxation of exports, imports and trade and a decrease in spending especially for the Papal army.
 The tax burden of the citizens was far below European average, which resulted in an influx of foreign residents into Rome, many of them non-Catholics, which created local problems with religious services and their integration.
 The papacy reacted with new consumption taxes for luxury items and beer, and an exemption from real estate taxes of low-cost houses for long-term residents.
 A problem after 1850 was the worthless paper money introduced by the revolutionary Republican government in 1848.
 It was accepted and exchanged at a lower value by the papal treasury.

 The criticism of the economic policies of Pius IX included the argument that the Pope maintained in Rome large areas for agriculture and forestry at the expense of potential industrial development.
 Supporters of Pius point to the increases in agro-industry during his leadership, especially in the areas of silk, olive oil and wine production and great productivity gains in agriculture, accredited in part to a scientific research institute and benevolent taxation, which permitted refinancing of existing debts.

+In 1866 the Papal States joined the new Latin Monetary Union, which resulted in the replacement of the old Roman scudo with the new Papal lira.